SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 Python version: 3.12.1
 pytorch version: 2.5.0+cu124
 NVIDIA GeForce RTX 4090
+with onnxruntime-gpu installed in the ComfyUI Environment and C:\Program Files\NVIDIA\CUDNN\vX.X\bin on your System Path (where x.x is your version) For more on debugging try tips from the user here: https://github.com/SuperBeastsAI/ComfyUI-SuperBeasts/issues/10#issuecomment-3113530795

 Results - Server Logs show:
 [SuperBeasts] ONNX Runtime providers available: ['TensorrtExecutionProvider', 'CUDAExecutionProvider', 'CPUExecutionProvider']